timothygao8710/Capybaras-Capstone-Project/README.md

 # To Do #
+- Idea: Perform edge detection on each color dimension
 - Separate single juypter nb into multiple ---> neater and help avoid merge conflicts
 - We should have at least a separate part for image preprocessing (what we feed into the algo), quantum part, quantum running on cloud notebooks.
 - Could think about adding resource monitoring nb